Last week for Valentine’s Day, I published a post for people in a relationship – 20 Questions to Ask Yourself About Your Relationship.

 What are your thoughts about having children?
 What are your thoughts on having step-children in your life?

 It helps to have a general overview of how you feel about these things BEFORE you meet someone.

 It doesn’t mean that you can’t or won’t change your mind or that circumstances and choices won’t dictate a change but it helps to have YOUR thoughts and ideas sorted out first, then when you meet someone you can work out what you want together as a couple.

 Just to be clear, with these questions I’m not saying that you have to be this perfect, got-it-all-together person to find love (definitely not, far from it actually) but like everything else in life, it does help if you start with a solid foundation and have a healthy, positive mindset.

 It helps if you know yourself and have clarity on who you are and what you want before getting involved with another person.

-If you want to find love I wish you all the best in your search.
-May your life be full of love, happiness and companionship going forward.
+If you are looking for love I wish you all the best in your search.
+May your life be full of love, happiness, and companionship going forward.